B44 (New York City bus): Bus redesign

 On December 1, 2022, the MTA released a draft redesign of the Brooklyn bus network.
-As part of the redesign, southbound B44 buses would maintain their existing routing, although northbound B44 buses would be shifted to Rogers Avenue.
+As part of the redesign, southbound B44 buses would maintain their existing routing, although northbound B44 buses would be shifted to Rogers Avenue, with service on New York Avenue replaced by the B49.
 In both directions, closely spaced stops would be eliminated.
 The B44 SBS would be rerouted through Sheepshead Bay station at its southern end along Avenue Z to Ocean Parkway, and the stop at Hewes Street would be removed in both directions (The B44 local would still serve these stops overnight).